RedHatQE/rhui3-automation/tests/README.md

 * `rhui-rpm-upload-trial-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.
 It must be signed with the RHUI QE GPG key.
 * `rhui-rpm-upload-tryout-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.
 It must be signed with a key different from RHUI QE.
 * `test_gpg_key` — This is the RHUI QE public GPG key (0x9F6E93A2).
 * `ANYTHING.tar` — These must be tarballs containing some packages and their `updateinfo.xml.gz` files.
 The contents will be used for updateinfo testing.
 Exact names are to be specified in `rhui3_tests/tested_repos.yaml`.
+One of them must also contain an uncompressed updateinfo file.

 The main and Atomic certificates must not be expired.
 Expiration is first checked for the "empty", "incompatible", and "partially invalid" certificates, and the tests that use them are skipped if the given certificate has already expired.